yvan-sevic/scrap-shopify/README.md

-# scrap-shopify
-Scrap simple and complex Shopify websites
+Scrap simple and complex Shopify websites using Scrapy and/or Selenium.